 The Limitations

-The Smart Score methodology is proprietary, so you’re trusting their algorithm without full transparency into how it works.
+The Smart Score methodology is proprietary.
+You are trusting the algorithm without a full look under the hood.

 Best For